fabric8io-images/s2i/karaf/README.md

 * **AB_JOLOKIA_ID** : Agent ID to use (`$HOSTNAME` by default, which is the container id)
 * **AB_JOLOKIA_OPTS**  : Additional options to be appended to the agent opts.
 They should be given in the format "key=value,key=value,..."
-* **AB_JOLOKIA_AUTH_OPENSHIFT** : Switch on authentication for OpenShift.
-It is set to true by default and can be disabled by setting to false.
+* **AB_JOLOKIA_AUTH_OPENSHIFT** : Switch on client authentication for OpenShift TSL communication.
+The value of this parameter can be a relative distinguished name which must be contained in a presented client certificate.
+Enabling this parameter will automatically switch Jolokia into https communication mode.
+The default CA cert is set to `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`.
+It is set to `true` by default and can be disabled by setting to `false`.

 ## Working with multimodule projects